My AI Setup

 Setting Up Your First Workspace

-# Install the NEPA AI workspace CLI
+# Install NEPA AI workspace CLI

 npm install -g @nepa-ai/workspace-cli